AI & Technology

 Honestly, this is probably the most important question to ask when choosing an adaptive keyboard, and the answer varies a lot between products.

-The privacy-safe approach is called federated learning, pioneered by Google for their Gboard keyboard.
+The privacy-safe approach is called federated learning — pioneered by Google for Gboard.
 The original research paper, published on arXiv in 2019, described a system where the AI model trains entirely on your device.
-Only encrypted gradient updates — not your actual words — are sent to aggregate with updates from other users.
-Raw typing data never leaves your phone.
+Only encrypted gradient updates — not your actual words — are sent to combine with updates from other users.
+Your raw typing data never leaves your phone.

 How federated learning works, step by step: